Zenith0ra/Zenith0ra.github.io/_tabs/about.md

 order: 4
 ---

+> "Computer science is no more about computers than astronomy is about telescopes."
+>
+> By Edsger W. Dijkstra

 # Linzhi Hou (侯林之)

-Architecting the intersection of computational innovation and creative problem-solving
+Architecting the intersection of computational innovation and creative problem-solving {: .prompt-info }

-> "Computer science is no more about computers than astronomy is about telescopes." - Edsger W. Dijkstra

 # Professional Odyssey